sunnyzanchi/findr/api/readme.md

-# Scavenge API
+# Findr API
-This runs the API server for the Scavenge backend.
+This runs the API server for the Findr backend.

 ## Database
-Scavenge uses a RethinkDB database because it's a document database and it has easy-to-use changefeeds for getting data to users in real-time.
+Findr uses a RethinkDB database because it's a document database and it has easy-to-use changefeeds for getting data to users in real-time.

 ### Setup
 To set up the database, make sure your .env file is pointing where you want: